Adult Choking Relief Techniques for Emergency Response

 heimlich maneuver

-When you receive permission to intervene and assist a choking adult, it's essential to act promptly and effectively to clear the airway obstruction.
-Follow these steps closely to perform the abdominal thrusts, commonly known as the Heimlich maneuver:
+Once you have permission to assist a choking adult, act promptly to clear the airway obstruction.
+Follow these steps carefully:

-4. Place the thumb side of your fist slightly above the navel (belly button) and below the ribcage.
-Make sure your fist is positioned in the middle of the abdomen.
+4. Place your fist: Position it slightly above the navel and below the ribcage, in the middle of the abdomen.

-6. Deliver quick and upward thrusts to the abdomen.
-Each thrust should be forceful enough to create a sudden increase in pressure within the abdomen.
+6. Deliver thrusts: Give quick, upward and inward thrusts.
+Each thrust should create a sudden increase in abdominal pressure to expel the object.

 6. Continue Abdominal Thrusts